The-Expanse-Discord/rocinante-discord/README.md

 	- `commandPrefix` - Specify the command prefix.
 	- `statusType` - What status is the bot?
 	- `statusText` - Accompanying text for the bot status.
+	- `welcomeChannels` - A mapping of guild IDs to welcome channels.
+Protomolecule will use these to automatically create a welcome message and messages to react to.

+After running these, you will also need to set up any guilds in welcomeChannels with the appropriate emoji and roles.

+You can set up emoji with appropriate images and names matching those in the Emoji.ts file under `src/Infrastructure/Enums/Role Assignment`.
+You'll also have to set up roles with the same names (although spaces are allowed in the roles).

 ## Lint
 ```sh